Approaches I integrate

 -

-Integrated with the other approaches I use, it supports a flexible way of working with trauma, attachment, and relationship patterns.
+Integrated with the other approaches I use, Transactional Analysis supports a practical and depth-oriented way of working with trauma, attachment, self-criticism, relational patterns, and the ways people learned to adapt in order to manage or stay safe.

 Read more: